nbswords/amazon-like-coupon-transaction-website/README.md

 # amazon-like-coupon-transaction-website

 A Coupon transaction website which designed as amazon front page.
+The final project of my Database course.

 Using HTML + CSS + Bootstrap to build this amazon-like front end.